EEG and epilepsy

 More information about dipole scanning: Dipoles: Scanning and displaying.

 The dipole scanning approach presented in the previous section estimates the activity of a fixed grid of dipoles and selects the most significant one at each time.
 Another option to represent the source activity as a sequence of moving dipoles is to use the FieldTrip function ft_dipolefitting.m to run a non-linear dipole fit at each time point.
-This process requires that you install the FieldTrip toolbox on your computer and will only work with a spherical head model.
+This process requires that you install FieldTrip on your computer first.
+Note that it works only with a spherical head model.

 - In Process1, select the EEG recordings for the average spike.